zingolabs/zexcavator/README.md

 # ZExCavator

 > ⚠️ Parsing has moved to a different repository.
-Check https://github.com/BlockchainCommons/zmigrate and https://github.com/zingolabs/zmigrate for more information.
+Check https://github.com/BlockchainCommons/zmigrate for more information.

 > ⚠️ This project is scheduled to start development in April 2025 and is not yet ready for production use.
 > Check [the GitHub project](https://github.com/orgs/zingolabs/projects/9) to track progress.